 The school’s vision, that we should live life in all its fullness, relies on the promotion of tolerance, respect, love, forgiveness of self and others as well as a desire for working for the greater good of the community.
 Therefore RE lessons are not just about factual knowledge rather, using philosophy style RE lessons, children learn the language of questioning and debating; they learn to respect the views of others even when they disagree and they learn to formulate their own opinions rather than just accepting what they are told.
 Some topics lend themselves to times of personal reflection and, as children mature, they are encouraged to apply concept learned in lessons to their own situations.

 At Burchetts Green CE Infant School, we want to inspire our pupils to be curious and ask questions about the past.
 We believe that learning about History helps pupils develop a better understanding of themselves and the world in which they live.
 Pupils learn about key events and significant famous people, using our local environment and history as much as possible.
-Trips to local historical places of interest, such as Taplow Court or the Stanley Spencer museum, help to bring learning to life.
-Comparisons are made between life in the past and pupils are encouraged to question how we know about events from the past.
+Trips to local historical places of interest, such as Windsor Castle, Eton College or Taplow Court or Henley River and Rowing museum, help to bring learning to life.
+Comparisons are made between life in the past and live now.
+Pupils are encouraged to question how we know about events from the past.

-We ensure the progression described above through teaching about the people, events and changes outlined below.
+We ensure the progress, as describe above, through teaching about the people, events and changes outlined below.

-Where appropriate, these should be used to reveal aspects of change in national life events beyond living memory that are significant nationally or globally (for example, the Great Fire of London, early space travel or events commemorated through festivals or anniversaries)
+Where appropriate, our curriculum uses significant aspects of change within and beyond living memory, that are significant nationally or globally.
+For example, the Great Fire of London, early space travel or events commemorated through festivals or anniversaries.

 The lives of significant individuals

-These should be individuals past who have contributed to national and international achievements.
-Some should be used to compare aspects of life in different periods (for example, Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, Mary Seacole and/or Florence Nightingale and Edith Cavell)
+We look at individuals who have contributed to national and international achievements.
+Some are used to compare aspects of life in different periods.
+For example, Queen Victoria, Christopher Columbus and Neil Armstrong, Florence Nightingale and Guy Fawkes.

 We introduce pupils to historical periods that they will study more fully at key stages 2.